Subscribe to the Newsletter

 Metal helps us to receive (lungs) qi from the air, oxygen and nitrogen, When we breathe in we lift ourselves up, and not just in our rib-cages; inspired, we see more clearly.
 When we swim the air in our bodies helps us afloat.
 Via bowel movements we eliminate old matter back to the soil, the Earth.

-Where there are problems we often get either constipated or diarrhoea, We rid ourselves of emotional toxins through grieving and weeping,
+We rid ourselves of emotional toxins through grieving and weeping: Lung sphere.

 White is a spiritual colour in many countries, but a symbol of grief in the East.
 White ‘contains’ all the other colours of the rainbow.